JSQLParser/JSqlParser/README.md

 ## Extensions in the latest SNAPSHOT version 3.3

+* heavy updating of many class files to support fluent like class building and setting of attributes (thx to @gitmotte)
 * **ON UPDATE CASCADE** implemented
 * add generated sources to classpath to avoid maven eclipse problems
 * **COMMENT ON VIEW** implemented